A DOMINICAN VOCATION

 Friar: Brother or Priest

 The term "friar" comes from the Latin word “frater”—literally, "brother.”
-As such, all Dominican friars are considered brothers to one another, regardless of whether or not they are ordained to the priesthood.
-You cannot tell the difference between a Dominican priest or non-ordained brother within our community; we wear the same Dominican habit of St. Dominic.
-As brothers and priests, we both belong to what is called the “religious-consecrated life.”
+As such, all Dominican friars are brothers to one another, regardless of whether one is unordained or ordained.
+You cannot tell the difference between a Dominican, priest or brother within our community; we wear the same habit of St. Dominic.
+As brothers or priests, we both belong to what is called the “religious-consecrated life.”
 That’s a “church term” for a life characterized by the public profession of our commitment—our “vows” to live the evangelical counsels of poverty, chastity, and obedience.
 Their vows are not different between a non-ordained or ordained friar.
 They are equal in solemn vows.
 We do this in a stable state of life—the community of brothers recognized by the Catholic Church as the Order of Friars Preachers.

 Videos on Dominican Life